 The auction will also prominently feature such highlights as E. Charlton Fortune's boldly-colored "The Señora's Garden," circa 1918, and Guy Rose's cheerful "At Duck Cove," each estimated at $200,000-300,000.
 Both works are fresh to the market, coming to auction at Bonhams following direct ownership by the artists' families.
 A second work by Guy Rose, a seascape entitled "Moonlight - Arch Beach, Laguna," estimated at $300,000-500,000, is also among the sale's leading lots.

-Scot Levitt, Vice President and Fine Arts Department Director at Bonhams, said of the upcoming auction: "This is the strongest selection of top California and Western paintings that we have organized in years.
+Scot Levitt, Vice President and Fine Arts Department Director at Bonhams, said of the upcoming auction: "This is the strongest selection of top California and Western paintings that we have organised in years.
 Many of these paintings are the best works we have offered by top artists such as Rose, Redmond, Fortune, Reiffel and Berninghaus.
 The market has rebounded considerably and our prediction is that this should be a stellar sale with record results."

 Highlights will continue on to include the two strongest works to ever come to auction by early modernist painter Charles Reiffel: "Rainy Evening," 1937, estimated at $200,000-300,000, and "To Wander - In San Diego Back Country," 1938, estimated at $100,000-150,000.